My Favourite Childhood Toy

 Is it easy money?

-The simple answer is no. It can take a long period of time to compile a large order and if you are missing a part searching through drawers of pieces is extremely frustrating.
+The simple answer is no It’s not easy to make money with LEGO.
+It can take a long period of time to compile a large order and if you are missing a part searching through drawers of pieces is extremely frustrating.
 It also sucks away your love for LEGO.
 I guess like anything once it becomes a “job” the enjoyment can wane; even for a favourite childhood toy.

 For more random articles about the various ways I make money sign up to the email newsletter below.